ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

   ![TODO](images/7-gotogithub.png)

-* In your GitHub repository, click to open the folder named "BeastMatchTests".
+* In your GitHub repository, click to open the folder named "api".
+Then click to open the folder named "controllers".

-  Then click to open the file named "BeastMatchTests.swift".
+  Then click to open the file named "arithmeticController.js".

-  Then click the pencil on the right side of the test file's header.
-This will let you start editing the test file.
+  Then click the pencil on the right side of the controller file's header.
+This will let you start editing the controller file.

   ![TODO](images/7-editreadme.png)

-* Scroll to line 30.
-Comment out the line by prefixing it with `//`.
-The line shoud look like:
+* Scroll to line 14.
+Update the line to remove the `+` before the variables.
+The line should look like:

   ```
-  // viewController.shuffleTiles(tiles: tiles)
+    'add':      function(a,b) { return a + b },
   ```

-  This changes the unit test so that it should fail.
+  This changes the lambda function so that it no longer coerces variables into integers.
+(As a result, the unit tests will fail).

 * On your GitHub repository, scroll down to the README section (below the files list).
 Then click the pencil on the right side of the README's header.
 This will let you start editing the README.